dcrreynolds/GreenDevList/README.md

 - Add details where feasible
 - Point to external resources when viable

+## Cloud/platform agnostic

+I will try my best to be as agnostic as possible, but most of my experience is with Azure.
+PRs for other platforms are highly encouraged.

 ## The List

 - Allow for a dark mode option